 Staying organized while camping can sometimes be a challenge, especially when you have multiple people to pack for.

-Over the years I’ve found some ways to stay organized and thought I’d share my tips with our readers, especially if you are traveling with a family or pets!
+Over the years I’ve found some ways to stay organized and thought I’d share my tips for ways to stay organized when camping with our readers, especially if you are traveling with a family or pets!

 1. Pack Less Clothes: